Good things come to those who grind. The early bird gets the worm. Sleep is for the rich.

 What do you find to be the most hectic part of your week/your work?

 When you're creating weekly for so many different projects, it's easy for something to slip or fall to the wayside.
-I think with taking my time, and being so well organized now, has allowed me to focus on each project and give it 100%.
+I think with taking my time, and being so well organized now, has allowed me to focus on each project and give it 100 percent.
 I don't believe in multitasking.
 That's another thing that I've completely cut out.
 Because multitasking was what was making my projects slip.
-There's no way you can give 100% to multiple projects at once, so the way that I schedule myself is that each thing gets its own couple of hours or it's own day of my week.
+There's no way you can give 100 percent to multiple projects at once, so the way that I schedule myself is that each thing gets its own couple of hours or it's own day of my week.
 That was making me feel raggedy after a while.

 How do you find balance with:

 I'm lucky enough that I work with all my friends.
 All the podcasts we're apart of, we're all integrated into it.
 So my podcasts, both of them are with my friends.
 My wellness tour is with my friends.
 I've designed a life where not only do I do what I want to do, but I'm also surrounded by the people that I want to be surrounded by.
 And luckily, we have the similar interests so our life can mesh in the different intersections, which is my favorite part.
 I literally have a dream life.
 So, that's how I get to see them.

 "I've designed a life where not only do I do what I want to do, but I'm also surrounded by the people that I want to be surrounded by."